Naim Mu-so for Bentley Special Edition provided for the purpose of review.

 The front grille is a copper-threaded weave with copper accents, speaking to Bentley’s styling.

-This material finish also matches the material used for the Focal X Bentley headphones which is part of the collaboration between the three brands (Bentley, Naim and Focal).
+This material finish also matches the material used for the Focal for Bentley Radiance headphones which is part of the collaboration between the three brands (Bentley, Naim and Focal).

 The tactile and dimmable volume dial on top is surrounded by the Bentley lattice design.